Key Points

 You want to have a rapid response system to indications of nonconformity and problems in the system.
 By understanding what and how a visual control system works, you can address a small problem before it becomes a big one.
 You can distinguish between the need for correction or corrective action.

 Visual displays convey information that is usually nice to know.
-Visual controls clearly signal when action needs to be taken.
+Visual controls signal when action needs to be taken.
 You need to understand the difference.

 A producer of orange juice had a process by which an arm swung out to push underfilled cartons off the production line.
 The equipment was automatic and the line was not regularly manned by an operator.
 Underfilled cartons were a result of dispensing nozzles clogging due to the pulp in the juice.
-Unfortunately, there were no visual signals of when the process was deteriorating until the operator heard the sound of juice cartons hitting the floor once the cart overflowed with discarded product.
+Unfortunately, there were no visual signals of when the process was deteriorating until the operator heard the sound of juice cartons hitting the floor once the cart overflowed with discarded products.

 The team implemented a visual control on the cart once the number of cartons hit a certain number.
 The sensor would activate a red strobe light above the cart to alert nearby operators that something was going on.
 Any operator in the vicinity could halt the line.